coderofstuff/app-kaspa/doc/COMMANDS.md

 `P2` value is used only if `P1 in {0x00, 0x01, 0x02}`.
 If `P1 = 0x03`, `P2` is ignored.

 #### Flow
-1. Send the first APDU `P1 = 0x00` with the version, output length and input length
+1. Send the first APDU `P1 = 0x00` with the version, output length and input length, change address type and index, and account (for UTXOs and change)
 2. For each output (up to 2), send `P1 = 0x01` with the output CData
 3. For each UTXO input send `P1 = 0x02` with the input CData.
 When sending the last UTXO input set `P2 = 0x00` to indicate that it is the last APDU.
 The signatures will later be sent back to you in the same order these inputs come in.
 4. [Display] User will be able to view the transaction info and choose to `Approve` or `Reject`.